LoopKit/loopdocs/docs/faqs/apple-health-faqs.md

     * Select Blood Glucose
     * Scroll to the bottom and select Unit
     * Tap on Unit, if it isn't right, and select the correct units
-    * While you are there - go on and select Blood Glucose as a Favorite - it will be easier to find next time.
+    * While you are there - go on and select Blood Glucose as a Favorite - it will be easier to find next time